 Another top selling model is the Accord, which was announced in 1976 as the automotive market moved more upscale from the compact models.
 It was the first Japanese vehicle to be manufactured in the United States and was the best-selling vehicle from 1982 to 1997.
-The Accord was developed to compete against other Japanese vehicles, such as the Mitsubishi Galant and the Toyota Corona.
+The Accord was developed to compete against other Japanese vehicles, such as the Mitsubishi Galant and the Toyota Corolla.

 |Honda Model||Honda vs. Top Competitor Models|

 |Honda Fit||Ford Fiesta, Nissan Versa, Hyundai Accent, Toyota Yaris, Kia Rio

 |Honda Civic||Hyundai Elantra, Mazda3, Toyota Corolla, Ford Focus,